leonelardilap/leonelardilap/README.md

-### Hi there ☕️
+### Hi there 👋🏽
-I really like to use numerical simulations and data analysis techniques to better model and understand physical phenomena.
+I like to use numerical simulations 👨🏽‍💻👾 along with data analysis techniques 🤖🧠 to model and understand physical phenomena 🔭 Also, I like to grow coffee 🌱☕️.
 <!--
 **leonelardilap/leonelardilap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.